Kohli, Iyer and Shami lead ‘too strong’ India to Cricket World Cup final

 Kohli keeps calm to break idol’s record

-If the night belonged to Shami, the day belonged to Kohli who assumed his place at the top of one-day international (ODI) greats with his 50th century in the format.
+If the night belonged to Shami, the day belonged to Kohli, who assumed his place at the top of one-day international (ODI) greats with his 50th century in the format.
 The milestone took him past Sachin Tendulkar’s record of 49 ODI hundreds.

 Having won the toss, India started brightly, led by captain Rohit Sharma.

-The right-handed batter was the first to fall in the ninth over when he offered a chance to his opposite number, Kane Williamson, off the bowling of Tim Southee for 47.
+The right-handed batter was the first to fall in the ninth over when he offered a chance to his opposite number, Williamson, off the bowling of Tim Southee for 47.

 Fellow opener Shubman Gill appeared to be on his way to three figures until he was forced to limp off due to cramps.
 He would later return with the fall of Suryakumar Yadav to finish unbeaten on 80.

-The innings, the match and quite possibly this World Cup may yet be, all about Kohli who remained calm and measured in his innings from the beginning.
+The innings, the match and quite possibly this World Cup may yet be all about Kohli, who remained calm and measured in his innings from the beginning.

 He brought up his half-century in 59 balls.
 There was no rush to the century and a chance to stand alone in the history books.

-When he finally brought it up in 106 balls, the fan favourite leapt up in joy before falling to the ground in joy and disbelief.
+When he finally brought it up in 106 balls, the fan favourite leaped up in joy before falling to the ground in joy and disbelief.

 There was another centurion, Shreyas Iyer, who destroyed Kiwi dreams with eight sixes in a 70-ball innings.